MarcosPD3008/docker-projects/README.md

 Each service uses its own Docker network for isolation and security.
 Services within the same compose file can communicate using service names as hostnames.

-## GitHub Actions Validation
+## GitHub Actions Automated Deployment

-This repository includes a simple validation workflow that checks your docker-compose files for syntax errors and configuration issues.
+This repository includes automated deployment workflows using a self-hosted GitHub runner that deploys services directly to your server.

 ### Available Workflow

-**Docker Compose Validation** (`.github/workflows/deploy-services.yml`)
+**Docker Services Deploy** (`.github/workflows/deploy-services.yml`)
-- Triggers on: Push to `main`/`master` branch or pull requests
-- Validates docker-compose syntax using `docker compose config`
-- Only checks files that have changed
-- Provides a summary of validation results
+- **Push to main/master**: Validates and automatically deploys changed services
+- **Pull Requests**: Validates configurations only (no deployment)
+- Uses modern `docker compose` commands
+- Includes health checks and automatic cleanup

 ### How it Works

-The workflow uses path filtering to detect which docker-compose files changed:
+The workflow automatically detects and deploys only the services that changed:
-- Changes to `n8n/` folder → validates n8n configuration
+- Changes to `n8n/` folder → validates and deploys n8n
-- Changes to `nextcloud/` folder → validates Nextcloud configuration
+- Changes to `nextcloud/` folder → validates and deploys Nextcloud
-- Changes to `sonarqube/` folder → validates SonarQube configuration
+- Changes to `sonarqube/` folder → validates and deploys SonarQube
-- Changes to `wiki/` folder → validates Wiki configuration
+- Changes to `wiki/` folder → validates and deploys Wiki
-- Changes to `minecraft/` folder → validates Minecraft configuration
+- Changes to `minecraft/` folder → validates and deploys Minecraft

+### Deployment Process

+When you push changes to the main branch:

+1. **🔍 Detection**: Identifies which services changed
+2. **📋 Validation**: Validates docker-compose syntax
+3. **🚀 Deployment**: Runs on your self-hosted runner:
+   - Stops existing containers
+   - Pulls latest images
+   - Starts updated services
+4. **🩺 Health Check**: Verifies services are running
+5. **🧹 Cleanup**: Removes unused Docker images

-### Manual Deployment
+### Manual Deployment (Alternative)

-Since you run services directly on your server, after the validation passes, you can manually deploy:
+You can still manually deploy if needed:

 ```bash
 # Navigate to the service directory